Things for people in Canada to know about the coronavirus

-The first presumptive positive case of the coronavirus has been confirmed in Toronto, but how much of a threat is the new virus to Canadians?
+Two cases of the new deadly strain of coronavirus have been identified in Ontario, with a third reported Tuesday in British Columbia.
+But how much of a threat does the new virus pose to Canadians?

-The World Health Organization stopped short of calling it a global health emergency last week, while officials here have said Canadians are at low risk of contracting the illness.
+The World Health Organization has stopped short of calling it a global health emergency, while officials here have said Canadians are at low risk of contracting the illness.

 Nevertheless, experts stress the need to be vigilant and prepared for signs of infection.
 Here are key things to know: